Setting the Terms of Investment

 Closing and Investment Management

 Arizona Tech Investors receives approximately 300 applications a year.
-From those applications between 12 - 15 companies will be invited to present to the entire membership at one of ATI’s five Member Meetings during the year.
+From those applications 12 - 15 companies will be invited to present to the entire membership at one of ATI’s four Member Meetings during the year.

 Businesses seeking investment capital from Arizona Tech Investors must begin the process by establishing an online profile.

 In addition to providing basic company information, applicants will be asked to complete and attach the additional forms in the key documents section:

 Once the basic applicant profile has been established, additional company information including updates and changes can be made at any time by logging back into the ATI applicant system.